-Homes in the future will include many of the design elements that encourage residents to age in place, such as single-floor living, no-step entry and wider doorways.
+Housing in the future will incorporate many of the design elements that permit residents to age in place, such as single-floor living, no-step entry and wider doorways.

-The future, unfortunately, is not here yet.
-Nor will these progressive building standards come quickly enough to meet the demands of American demographic trends.
+The future is not here yet, however.
+Nor will these new building standards come quickly enough to meet the demands of America’s demographics.

-AARP, which is active in the movement to revise the thinking about home construction and home accessibility solutions, reports the following: “When it comes to future needs our nation’s housing is severely deficient.
+AARP, which is a major force in the movement to change our thinking about home construction and home accessibility, reports the following grim news: “When it comes to future needs our nation’s housing is severely deficient.
 By 2030, one in every five Americans will be over age 65, and our nation will face a severe shortage in appropriate housing to meet their needs.
 Only one percent of existing housing stock includes all five recommended accessibility features: no-step entry, single-floor living, extra-wide hallways and doors, accessible outlets and light switches, and lever-style handles.
 And today, more than 19 million older adults live in inadequate or unaffordable housing.”

-In AARP’s report on housing, it also noted a success in developing the dwelling of the future: “In February 2017, a first-of-its-kind home adhering to the standard of ‘ageless design’ was unveiled in Memphis, TN.
+In AARP’s report, it also noted a singular success in developing the home of the future: “In February 2017, a first-of-its-kind home adhering to the standard of ‘ageless design’ was unveiled in Memphis, TN.
 The home is part of a groundbreaking effort by AARP, AARP Foundation, Home Matters and the Wells Fargo Housing Foundation, which challenged architects through a nationwide competition to create new standards in housing design that allow adults to stay in their homes throughout their lives.
 A 54-year old U.S. Army veteran, Walter Moody, will live in the home.”

-Not all of us can wait for a new, fully-accessible home nor afford one.
-But we can retrofit our current residential structures to suit the needs that often arise suddenly due to aging, illness or infirmity.
-That’s the mission of Next Day Access of Orange County, where we help you create a home without barriers.
-Next Day Access of Orange County is locally owned and locally operated.
+Not all of us can wait for a new, fully-accessible home nor will everyone will be able to afford one.
+But we can retrofit our current residences to suit the needs that often arise suddenly.
+That’s the mission of Next Day Access, where we help you create a home without barriers.
 Our “Whole Home-Whole Life” approach means comfort and accessibility in your current home.
-Give us a call at (714) 719-0691 today!
+And that’s today, not in the future.
+Give us a call at (724) 717-3750 today!